helenpeng04/helenpeng04.github.io/_posts/2024-04-26-gender-stereotype-memory.md

     wrap: 72
 ---

 This project investigates the impact of gender stereotype threat on memory performance through a heading recall task.
-Conducted in *Gorilla*, with data cleaned in *Excel* and analyzed in *Jamovi*, the results revealed non-significant but suggestive trends in how stereotype threat may influence memory processing.
+Conducted in Gorilla, with data cleaned in Excel and analyzed in Jamovi, the results revealed non-significant but suggestive trends in how stereotype threat may influence memory processing.

 **Course:** Research Methods in Cognitive Psychology  \
 **Instructor:** Abigail Noyce \